Troutman Pepper: Pepper Hamilton

 Pepper Hamilton dates its founding to 1890 when former U.S. Senator George Wharton Pepper began his legal practice in Philadelphia.
 Pepper's essays on conflicts of laws were cited by Justice Brandeis in the landmark ruling Erie Railroad v.
 Tompkins (1938).
 Pepper was also instrumental in Supreme Court arguments that led to many New Deal provisions being struck down as beyond the Federal Government's commerce power.

 In 1954, the Pepper firm and another Philadelphia law firm — Evans, Bayard & Frick — merged as Pepper, Bodine, Frick, Scheetz & Hamilton creating a 35-lawyer entity.
 This merger brought in some aspects of the legacy of John G. Johnson (ob.
 1917), a solo practitioner, and an eminent antitrust lawyer who had represented Standard Oil and U.S. Steel, argued 168 cases before the U.S. Supreme Court, and was called the greatest lawyer in the English speaking world in his New York Times obituary.
 In 1955, shortly after the merger of the Pepper and Evans firms, George Wharton Pepper retired from practice because of failing health.
-He was succeeded as chairman of the firm by John D.M.
-Hamilton, who was chairman of the Republican National Committee in 1940.
+He was succeeded as chairman of the firm by John D. M. Hamilton, who was chairman of the Republican National Committee in 1940.
 In 1960, another merger brought in the firm of Moffett, Frye & Leopold.
 The firm grew significantly in the 1980s, 1990s and 2000s.

 In 2007, the partnership elected Nina M. Gussack as chairwoman of Pepper's Executive Committee, the first woman to be elected to that position.
 Pepper partner A. Michael Pratt became the Philadelphia Bar Association’s 81st Chancellor in 2008.
 He was the third African-American to serve in that office since the Association’s founding in 1802.

-Events since merger
+Events since Pepper Hamilton merger

 In 2021, the firm partnered with the University of Richmond School of Law as the "innovator-in-residence" for the university's Legal Business Design Challenge, a course that allows law students to identify business opportunities or improve client services for law firms.

 On December 20, 2021, its attorneys successfully overturned the wrongful conviction of Devonia Inman, who spent 23 years in prison for a murder in South Georgia.

-On February 09, 2023 it was reported the organization was a target of a cyberattack: “We can confirm that on Feb.
+On February 9, 2023 it was reported the organization was a target of a cyberattack: “We can confirm that on Feb.
 8 Troutman Pepper was a target of a cyberattack,” the firm said in a statement.
 “Following our established protocols, we took immediate action to contain the threat and inspect thoroughly before we restore systems access.”

+In 2024, Troutman Pepper was named a recipient of a HIAS Pennsylvania Golden Door Award, in recognition of activities that include the provision of pro bono services to low-income immigrants, refugees, and asylum seekers.

+In September 2024, it was announced that Troutman Pepper and Locke Lord would be merging effective January 1, 2025.
+The new law firm took the name Troutman Pepper Locke LLP.